sotrh/learn-wgpu/docs/news/pre-0.12/readme.md

 ## 0.7

-There were a lot of changes particularly to the `RenderPipelineDescriptor`.
+There were a lot of changes, particularly to the `RenderPipelineDescriptor`.
 Most other things have not changed.
 You can check out the [0.9 PR](https://github.com/sotrh/learn-wgpu/pull/140) for the full details.

 ## November 2020 Cleanup, Content Freeze, and Patreon

 School is starting to ramp up, so I haven't had as much time to work on the site as I would like to.
-Because of that there were some issues piling up.
+Because of that, there were some issues piling up.
 I decided to tackle a bunch of them in one go.
 Here's a snapshot of what I did:

 * The tutorial now handles `SurfaceError` properly
 * I'm now using bytemuck's derive feature on all buffer data structs.